LiquidPlummer/Javalin-SQL-Week/notes/intro-to-http.md

-# HTTP - HyperText Transfer Protocol
+# Intro to HTTP

-HTTP is the protocol we use to browse the web.
+HTTP, or HyperText Transfer Protocol, is the protocol we use to browse the web.
 HTTP is a client-server protocol where the client must initiate communication.
 Every HTTP communication is made up of a client request, and a server response.
 HTTP is stateless, which means the server should be able to handle each request separately and only with the information provided in the request.
 The server should not have to maintain any state in order for any individual request to be processed.

+## HTTP Messages
 ### HTTP Request
 ![http request](https://raw.githubusercontent.com/LiquidPlummer/Javalin-SQL-Week/main/images/http-request-image.png)